ChronoMagic-Bench: A Benchmark for Metamorphic Evaluation of Text-to-Time-lapse Video Generation: Experiments

 \subsection{Comprehensive Analysis}

 \myparagraph{Quantitative Evaluation.} We first present and analyze the results from a qualitative perspective.
 All input texts are from our ChronoMagic-Bench.
 Unlike existing benchmarks that only assess general videos, our evaluation task focuses on generating metamorphic videos, such as the construction of houses in Minecraft, the blooming of flowers, the baking of bread rolls, and the melting of ice cubes.
-As shown in Figure \ref{figure_quantitative_evaluation}, almost all U-Net-based and DiT-based models are limited to generating general videos and fail to follow prompts to produce videos with significant motion and temporal spans, except for MagicTime \cite{magictime} (training data contains time-lapse videos), which underscores the importance of ChronoMagic-Pro dataset.
+As shown in Figure \ref{figure_quantitative_evaluation}, almost all U-Net-based and DiT-based models are limited to generating general videos and fail to follow prompts to produce videos with significant motion and temporal spans, except for MagicTime \cite{magictime} and CogVideoX \cite{cogvideox} (training data contains time-lapse videos), which underscores the importance of ChronoMagic-Pro dataset.
 Since T2V-Zero \cite{T2V-zero} is a zero-shot video generation model, its coherence is significantly lacking, although its visual quality is acceptable.
-Additionally, videos generated by AnimateDiff \cite{animatediff} have the best visual quality and text relevance, with high clarity and accurate adherence to the prompt's instructions.
-Among the emerging DiT-based video models, OpenSora 1.2 \cite{opensora} stands out as a representative model that matches the performance of U-Net based methods.
-It is followed by OpenSoraPlan v1.1 \cite{opensoraplan}, OpenSora 1.1 \cite{opensora}, and Latte \cite{Latte}.
-However, due to the inherent limitations of OpenSora 1.2's Video VAE and 2+1D DiT architecture, the generated videos are prone to flickering, particularly during significant changes, resulting in the lowest temporal coherence (CHScore).
-All videos generated on ChronoMagic-Bench are available on our homepage.
+Among the emerging DiT-based video models, \jf{CogVideoX \cite{cogvideox} and OpenSora v1.2 \cite{opensora}} stands out as a representative that matches the performance of U-Net based methods, followed by \jf{EasyAnimate V3 \cite{animatediff}, OpenSoraPlan v1.1 \cite{opensoraplan}}, while Latte \cite{Latte} shows poor text-following capability.